pytorch/torchtune/docs/source/recipes/dpo.rst

 * :class:`Simple Preference Optimization <torchtune.modules.rlhf.loss.SimPOLoss>` (SimPO) loss [4]_.
 SimPO simplifies
   preference optimization by using the average log probability of responses as an implicit reward, eliminating the need for a reference model, and also introduces a target reward margin to encourage a clear distinction between preferred and non-preferred outputs.
-Using SimPO should result in slightly faster training than other preference optimization techniques.
+Using SimPO Using SimPO should result in slightly faster training than other preference optimization techniques.

 To use any of these, simply use the ``loss`` config entry or flag: